BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Whether or not you’re planning on exclusively breastfeeding, it can be helpful to have a lactation specialist on call once baby is born.
 And while they specialize in breastfeeding, lactation consultants also have knowledge in supplementing (feeding baby both formula and breast milk) and can answer any questions you may have.

 There’s a common misconception that you have to commit to one or the other—breast milk or formula—but that’s not the case.
-Stacy, a mom of a 7-year-old and 4-year-old in Denver, CO, wishes she had understood supplemental feeding prior to the birth of her eldest child.
+Stacy, a mom of a 7-year-old and 4-year-old in Denver, wishes she had understood supplemental feeding prior to the birth of her eldest child.
 “I thought you had to choose breast milk or formula.
 If I had known there was a way I could do both, I wouldn’t have put so much pressure on myself and would have saved myself a lot of anxiety.”

 Pay attention to details.